 If a carrier uses ACR, it may use a method based on utilization data or it may use a prospective method based on actual Federal claims data.
 In either case, the carrier must keep on file all data necessary to justify the ACR rate (i.e., claims, utilization etc.).
-You should save backup tapes of your claims database for audit purposes.
+You must save backup tapes of your claims database for audit purposes.
 Note: this information should also be available for the SSSGs.

-Very few carriers use an ACR method based on utilization data to rate the Federal group.
-A carrier using this method should do the reconciliation in a manner similar to a CRC reconciliation.
-The special rules that apply for a claims-based ACR method were stated in the 2000 rate instructions.
-These rules also apply to the reconciliation and are as follows:
+A carrier using an ACR method based on utilization should do the reconciliation in a manner similar to a CRC reconciliation.
+The following special rules that apply for a claims-based ACR method were stated in the 2001 rate instructions and are as follows:

-- The experience period (and the claims used within that period) may not change in the reconciliation.
+- 1) The experience period (and the claims used within that period) may not change in the reconciliation.
 It must be the same period (and the same claims) you used in the proposal. - 2) If you used completion factors to convert paid claims to incurred claims, such factors must be the same for all groups for which you used a claims-based ACR method. - 3) Any method you used to convert paid claims to incurred claims must be consistent for all groups you rated by a claims-based ACR method. - 4) If claims include special benefits claims, you should take no special benefits loadings (either in the proposal or reconciliation).
 Note that claims should reflect extension of coverage, which means that you should not take the extension of coverage loading. - 5) If claims include those of annuitants age 65 and over, you must reduce claims by an amount equal to Medicare income from HCFA or we must receive a credit for monies received from HCFA.
 (See ACR Questions QA10 and QA11) - 6) Loadings for administrative expenses must be either: - a) a flat community rated pm/pm amount or - b) a standard percentage of claims

-- c) a method consistently applied to the FEHBP and the SSSG's. - 7) Any trend factor used for the Federal group must be the same as the trend factor the carrier used for other groups (that is, you may not base a trend factor for the Federal group on the Federal group's experience). - Note: The reconciliation for a carrier using a claims-based ACR method for the Federal group should differ only slightly from the original rate proposal.
+- c) a method consistently applied to the FEHBP and the SSSGs. - 7) Any trend factor used for the Federal group must be the same as the trend factor the carrier used for other groups (that is, you may not base a trend factor for the Federal group on the Federal group's experience). - Note: The reconciliation for a carrier using a claims-based ACR method for the Federal group should differ only slightly from the original rate proposal.
 The only components that can change are: - 1) Trend Factor.
-If you used an estimated trend factor in the 2000 proposal and later changed it (before January 1, 2000) for all groups for which you used a claimsbased ACR method, you must use the revised factor in the 2000 reconciliation. - 2) Administration Cost Factor.
-If you used an estimated administration cost factor in the 2000 proposal and later changed it (before January 1,2000) for all groups for which you used a claims-based ACR method, you must use the revised factor in the 2000 reconciliation.
+If you used an estimated trend factor in the 2001 proposal and later changed it (before January 1, 2001) for all groups for which you used a claimsbased ACR method, you must use the revised factor in the 2001 reconciliation. - 2) Administration Cost Factor.
+If you used an estimated administration cost factor in the 2001 proposal and later changed it (before January 1, 2001) for all groups for which you used a claims-based ACR method, you must use the revised factor in the 2001 reconciliation.